How To Enjoy Your First Sober Holiday Season

 • And (in addition to joy and gratitude) negative emotions including insecurity, resentment, overwhelm, frustration and anxiety

-I was nine months sober my first holiday season and thought that I would have no problem enjoying it alcohol-free.
+I was 9 months sober my first holiday season and thought that I would have no problem enjoying it alcohol-free.
 And still I was surprised by the need to tap into sober support and plan around drinking events to maintain my sobriety.

 Kimberly Kearns, a friend and author of the sobriety memoir On the Edge of Shattered, also had a difficult time in her first sober holiday season.
 Kim stopped drinking right after Thanksgiving and was only 3 weeks sober going into her first sober Hanukkah, Christmas and New Year’s Eve.